Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ## Microsoft 365 Defender: Unified SecOps of M365 Services

-*Sample use case: SecOps Teams that needs a unified visibility of incidents and possibility of hunting across all "Microsoft 365" services and assets (data, identity, endpoints and cloud apps).
-Consolidated view on logs and summarized incidents from all M365 Defender services with enriched data.
-Enabling centralized investigation of recorded activities (telemetry) in Microsoft 365 services and empowering (auto)-remediation of incidents by "Automated Investigation and Response (AIR) System".*
+*Sample use case: SecOps needs a unified visibility of incidents and possibility of hunting across all "Microsoft 365" services and assets (data, identity, endpoints and cloud apps).
+Consolidated view on logs and summarized incidents from all "M365 Defender" services with enriched data.
+Enabling centralized investigation of recorded activities (telemetry) in M365 services and empowering (auto)-remediation of incidents by "Automated Investigation and Response (AIR) System".*

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzMonitor.png](../2020-12-11-identity-security-monitoring/AzIdentity_MTP.png)

-Microsoft 365 Defender (formerly Microsoft Threat Protection) supports various services from the Microsoft 365 platform.
+Microsoft 365 Defender (formerly Microsoft Threat Protection) supports various services from the "M365 platform".
 Check the "[supported services](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/deploy-supported-services?view=o365-worldwide)" list to understand which data sources can be integrated.
-Start using M365 Defender is very easy by "[turn on](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/mtp-enable?view=o365-worldwide)" the described setting in the "Microsoft 365 Security Center".
+Start using "M365 Defender" is very easy by "[turn on](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/mtp-enable?view=o365-worldwide)" the described setting in the "Microsoft 365 Security Center".

 ### Data Sources

 #### IaaS/PaaS (Cloud and on-Premises)

-Azure resource-level or collected logs by Azure Monitor are NOT covered by M365 Defender.
+Azure resource-level or collected logs by Azure Monitor are NOT covered by "M365 Defender".
 Example: Event logs of Azure/Hybrid Servers or alerts from Azure Defender are NOT visible for hunting in this portal.

 #### Cloud Identity (Azure Active Directory)

 [Incidents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/investigate-incidents?view=o365-worldwide) / [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Risk detections from "Azure AD Identity Protection" are NOT included in the "Incidents" and are NOT visible in the table "[AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide)".
-MCAS feeds many alerts to M365 Defender and sign-in risk events (detected by MCAS) are covered.
-ServiceSource and DetectionSource will be named "MCAS" in the log entries.
-All "Risky sign-in" alerts from MCAS, which collects all "Identity Protection" risks (detected by Azure AD), can NOT be founded in M365 Defender.
+MCAS feeds many alerts to "M365 Defender" and sign-in risk events (detected by MCAS) are covered.
+MCAS will be named as ServiceSource and DetectionSource in the log entries.
+Nevertheless, all "Risky sign-in" alerts from MCAS, which collects all "Identity Protection" risks (detected by Azure AD), can NOT be founded in "M365 Defender".

 Examples:

 - "Password Spray" will be detected by "Identity Protection" and listed in MCAS as "Risky sign-in".
-But it is NOT visible in the table or as part of an Incident in M365 Defender.
+But it is NOT visible in the "AlertInfo" table or as part of an Incident in "M365 Defender".
-- "Impossible Travel" is sourced and one of the risk detections by MCAS.
-It will be shown in the "Identity Protection" blade of Azure AD but also as listed as MCAS alert ("Impossible travel activity").
-This alert is collected as part of an "Incident" view in M365 Defender and exists in the "[AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide)" table.
+- "Impossible Travel" is detected by MCAS and will be shown in the "Identity Protection" blade of Azure AD.
+But this risk detection is also listed as MCAS alert ("Impossible travel activity") and collected as part of an "Incident" view in "M365 Defender" and exists in the "[AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide)" table.

     ![../2020-12-11-identity-security-monitoring/AzIdentity_M365_Incidents.png](../2020-12-11-identity-security-monitoring/AzIdentity_M365_Incidents.png)
-    _Alerts from MCAS (and MDI) will be summarized as "Incidents" in the M365 Security Portal.
+    _Alerts from MCAS (and MDI) will be summarized as "Incidents" in the "M365 Security Portal".
 Detections by Identity Protection (e.g. Password Spray) is missing.
 Alerts from connected apps in MCAS are also not listed (e.g. Mass Download from OneDrive or SharePoint) or custom activity alerts (e.g. Elevated GA to Azure Management in Azure Portal)._

 [IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events captured by MCAS will be stored in this table.
 This covers only sign-in events to connected apps and are similar to the "Activity Logs" in the MCAS blade (filtered by Successful or failed login-ins).
 As already described, non-interactive logons or sign-ins by service principal/managed identity are NOT covered.